j-tom03/ecm2434/README.md

 Current split of responsibilities:
 - Frontend: Ross, Tom
-- Backend: James, Matthew
+- Backend: James, Matthew, Lewis
 - Documentation: Emily
-- Unassigned: Lewis
+- Unassigned:

 The above should be updated as necessary should people switch between areas.